HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 * **Lantana Consulting Group**: Dave deRoode, Sarah Gaunt, Diana Wright

 ### Acknowledgements
-This guide was developed and produced through the efforts of Health Level Seven (HL7) and created using the Trifolia-on-FHIR tool, provided by Lantana Consulting Group, Inc. The HL7 Project Insight reference number for this project is [1737](https://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm?action=edit&ProjectNumber=1737).
+This guide was developed and produced through the efforts of Health Level Seven (HL7) under Project Insight reference number [1737](https://www.hl7.org/special/Committees/projman/searchableProjectIndex.cfm?action=edit&ProjectNumber=1737).

 The STU2 ballot version was refactored as part of the [harmonization of vital records FHIR Implementation Guides](https://hl7.org/fhir/us/vr-common-library/2024Jan/vr_ig_harmonization.html) by the MITRE corporation, under contract to NCHS.
 As part of this effort, the IG artifacts were transitioned to FHIR shorthand.
 The capability statement rendering is provided by the [CapStmt](https://github.com/caspears/CapStatement) liquid template developed by Corey Spears based on original code by Eric Haas.